Sunday, October 6, 2024

 Outdoorsy Gal

-The Outside World: After the abdication, Kristina immediately set out exploring as much of northwestern Europe as possible before ultimately going south and settling down in Rome, with Italy having been a longed-for destination almost the whole time.
+The Outside World: After the abdication, Kristina immediately set out exploring as much of northwestern Europe as possible before ultimately going south and settling down in Rome, with Italy having been a longed-for and ultimate destination almost the whole time.

 Quirky Curls

-Parental Abandonment: Gustav Adolf was away fighting in the Thirty Years' War (in which he was eventually killed) for most of Kristina's first six years, and then in July 1640, when Kristina was still fifteen, Maria Eleonora escaped from Sweden and went to Denmark.
-Upon hearing the news of it, Kristina was so overwhelmed that she cried and cried and cried for her mother, became desperately anxious and stimmed by "wringing her hands", locked herself in her rooms, refused to eat for days; and when her guardians tried to get in and comfort her, she refused to be comforted and even screamed at them that they were the reason why her mother had hated living in Sweden and why she had consequently abandoned her.
+Parental Abandonment: Gustav Adolf was away fighting in the Thirty Years' War (in which he was eventually killed) for most of Kristina's first six years; and then in July 1640, when Kristina was still thirteen, Maria Eleonora escaped from Sweden and went to Denmark.
+Upon hearing the news of it, Kristina was so overwhelmed that she cried and cried and cried for her mother, became desperately anxious and stimmed by "wringing her hands", locked herself in her rooms, refusing to eat for days; and when her guardians tried to get in and comfort her, she refused to be comforted and even screamed at them that they were the reason why her mother had hated living in Sweden and why she had consequently abandoned her.

-Passionate Sports Gal
+Passionate Sports Girl

 Picky Eater: Kristina did not like pork or alcoholic drinks of any kind except for small beer.